Trade directory · Tempe metro · Arizona

 Peak Season

-October through April - Arizona's cooler months when outdoor work is most comfortable and plant establishment is optimal
+October through April - cooler months when planting is viable and outdoor work is tolerable

 Market estimate